mw55309/EG_MinION_2016/03_Basecall_Alignment.md

 ```
 ## Hairpins

 Finally, we will take a brief look at hairpins.
-In 2D MinIOn reads, hairpins divide the template and complement components of a MinION read; hairpins are absent from 1D rapid reads.
+In 2D MinION reads, hairpins divide the template and complement components of a MinION read; hairpins are absent from 1D rapid reads.

 The hairpins in 2D reads form a characteristic current signal that is detected at the start of the basecalling process and accurate detection is crucial to accurate basecalling.